martinpaoloni/Ciklum-RockPaperScissors/README.md

 mvnw spring-boot:run
 ```

+Add `./` to the previous command if running macOS or Linux.
+You may need to do a `chmod +x mvnw` in order to make it executable.

 After doing so, open a web broswer and point it to http://localhost:8080/ to play _Rock, Paper, Scissors_ games!

 You can open as many tabs as you want.
 Each one will start a separate game.